MicrosoftDocs/sql-docs/docs/advanced-analytics/python/publish-consume-python-code.md

 create_session_request = deployrclient.models.CreateSessionRequest("Session 1", runtime_type="Python")

 #Make the call to start the session.
-#Remember to include headers in every method call to the server.
+#Remember to include headers in all method calls to the server.
 #Returns a session ID.
 response = client.create_session(create_session_request, headers)